somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 \end{align}
 $$

 Value Iteration allows us to determine optimal values as well as the optimal policy for a given state.
 However, in order to determine the best action given the value of a state, we have to do a bit of work.
-Calculating the actions from values is called policy extraction and requires you to use the known optimal values, transition probabilites, and rewards to compute the best action.
-Remeber a policy, is just a mapping of states to actions, a table we can use to determine what actions to take given a state.
+Calculating the actions from values is called policy extraction and requires you to use the known optimal values, transition probabilities, and rewards to compute the best action.
+Remember a policy, is just a mapping of states to actions, a table we can use to determine what actions to take given a state.

 $$
 \begin{align}